kitcatalogue/Kit-Catalogue/install/readme.txt

 	LoadModule rewrite_module modules/mod_rewrite.so

+(5) Kit-Catalogue now defaults to using PHP's Mysqli extension, which is normally installed and enabled by default.
+You can opt to use the older, and soon to be deprecated mysql extension by altering your db configuration in the Kit-Catalogue local config file.

+(6) Install and load the database tables into your MySQL database by running the database script file:

+	install/install_steps/install_db.sql

-(5) Kit-Catalogue comes with a built in user account called "admin", with the following details:
+(7) Kit-Catalogue comes with a built in user account called "admin", with the following details:

 username: admin